elixir-desktop/desktop/guides/your_first_app.md

       ...
     end
     ```

     1. Consider authenticating requests

-    Using the `Desktop.Auth` plug makes sure only request from the app's webview are allowed.
+    Adding the `Desktop.Auth` plug to your endpoint ensures that only request from the app's webview are allowed.

     ```elixir
     defmodule YourAppWeb.Endpoint do